galaxyproject/training-material/topics/teaching/tutorials/learner_participation_engagement/tutorial.md

 Do you recognise the paradigm change proposed by Eric Mazur?

-With the help of Mazur, you hopefully started believing that active, interactive and collaborative learning is worth considering and deserves you give it a go in one of your future training courses.

-Should this be the case, you may have questions like:
+With the help of Mazur, you hopefully started believing that active, interactive and collaborative learning is worth considering and deserves you give it a go in one of your future training courses.Should this be the case, you may have questions like:
 - how do I choose the active learning techniques for my lessons?
 - what "active learning" means in terms of "teaching / training practices"?
 - which is the most effective technique I can incorporate in my teaching?